THE ENGINEERING SOLUTIONS

 to identify ten key priorities, innovations & actions to mitigate the climate crisis.

 Our keynote speakers for this fifth session are Prof. Sir David King, Lord Browne of Madingley and Prof. Susan Krumdieck.
-The session will be chaired by Professor Richard Williams, Principal of Heriot-Watt University.
+The session will be chaired by Professor Richard A. Williams, Principal of Heriot-Watt University.

 Lord Browne of Madingley